RyanClementsHax/ryanclements.dev/posts/you-probably-dont-need-mocking.md

 What I hope I detailed here is a way to think about testing that you can bring into your work or share with others.
 Let me know what your thoughts are.
 Would you change this, add additional points, or completely disagree with me on some parts?
 Let me know.
 I'm always learning 🙂.

-In my next post, I'll detail justifications for moving down the totem pole.
+In my [next post](justifying-mocking), I detail justifications for moving down the totem pole.

 That's all for now.
 Bye! 👋🏻